International Missionary Society: History

-Approximately two percent of Seventh-day Adventist members in more than 16 European countries were disfellowshipped from the church for their open opposition to war and their support of pacifism.
+During the I world war, approximately two percent of Seventh-day Adventist members in more than 16 European countries were disfellowshipped from the church for their open opposition to war and their support of pacifism.
 In some countries, entire congregations and their elders, within just one week, found themselves deprived of church membership because of their stand on the war question and the Sabbath.
-This later in 1925 became the Seventh day Adventist Reform Movement organization, in the city of Gotha, Germany.
+Later in 1925, these became the Seventh day Adventist Reform Movement organization, in the city of Gotha, Germany.